 A dissolved business has assets that are property or assets of value, including cash.
 It applies regardless of its financial position.

 Liquidating company assets means converting them to cash so the company can pay its debts and any other financial obligations as they come due.

 A business usually sells or disposes of the company assets if it's going out of business, but state law may require a public sale that anyone can attend.

-If there are land-owned assets, leases, or other real property, they may be sold by a public auction.
+If there are land-owned assets, leases, or other real properties, they may be sold by a public auction.

 The sale of a company's assets is usually held at the company's place of business or some other location in the county seat.

 The sale is usually open to the public, but that depends on the state.

 Some states permit a dissolved company to use its remaining company assets for ongoing operations if they're not connected to the dissolved business.

 This is called "substantially liquidating."
 A court-appointed receiver or trustee may be appointed by the court to oversee the collection of debts and termination of ongoing relationships during the dissolution process.